HenryBald/SyntaxSorcerors/circlegame/readme.md

 # The Rithmatic Duel Simulator

+## Contributers
+* Sathosh - Worked on class Diagram as well as helped writing the instruction/ explaining the game.
+* William - Worked on all 3 GIU mockups, added ideas and aswell as helped writing the instructions/ explaining the game.
+* Zoe - Made the logo.

+William and Santhosh R
 * The Rithmatic duel simulator is a two player game that requires the users to draw a perfect circle to the best of their ability and use different formations of attack and defense to take down the oppositions circle.
   The program will start out with a start screen allowing the user to click on one of the three options
   * Instruction - a detailed explanation of the game